allpix-squared/allpix-squared/src/modules/WeightingPotentialReader/README.md

 #### Weighting potential map

-Using the **init** model of this module allows reading in from a file in the INIT format, e.g. from an electrostatic TCAD simulation.
+Using the **mesh** model of this module allows reading in from a file, e.g. from an electrostatic TCAD simulation.
 A converter tool for fields from adaptive TCAD meshes is provided with the framework.
-The map is expected to be symmetric around the reference pixel the weighting potential is calculated for, the size of the field is taken from the INIT file header.
+The map is expected to be symmetric around the reference pixel the weighting potential is calculated for, the size of the field is taken from the file header.

 A warning is printed if the size does not correspond to a multiple of the pixel size.
 While this is not a problem in general, it might hint at a wrong potential map being used.

 ### Parameters
-* `model` : Type of the weighting potential model, either **init**, **apf** or **pad**.
+* `model` : Type of the weighting potential model, either **mesh** or **pad**.
-* `file_name` : Location of file containing the weighting potential in the INIT or APF formats.
-Only used if the *model* parameter has the value **init** or **apf**.
+* `file_name` : Location of file containing the weighting potential in one of the supported field file formats.
+Only used if the *model* parameter has the value **mesh**.
 * `output_plots`:  Determines if output plots should be generated.
 Disabled by default.
 * `output_plots_steps` : Number of bins along the z-direction for which the weighting potential is evaluated.
 Defaults to 500 bins and is only used if `output_plots` is enabled.
 * `output_plots_position`: 2D Position in x and y at which the weighting potential is evaluated along the z-axis.
 By default, the potential is plotted for the position in the pixel center, i.e. (0, 0).
 Only used if `output_plots` is enabled.